openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `user_pin_required`: OPTIONAL.
 Boolean value specifying whether the Credential Issuer expects presentation of a user PIN along with the Token Request in a pre-authorized code flow.
 Default is `false`.
 This PIN is intended to bind the pre-authorized code to a certain transaction in order to prevent replay of this code by an attacker that, for example, scanned the QR code while standing behind the legit user.
 It is RECOMMENDED to send a PIN via a separate channel.
 * `op_state`: OPTIONAL.
 String value created by the Credential Issuer and opaque to the Wallet that is used to bind the sub-sequent authorization request with the Credential Issuer to a context set up during previous steps.
 If the client receives a value for this parameter, it MUST include it in the subsequent Authorization Request to the Credential Issuer as the `op_state` parameter value.
 MUST NOT be used in Pre-Authorized Code flow when `pre-authorized_code` is present.

-This is a non-normative example of an issuance request object used to initiate an authorization code flow
+This is a non-normative example of an Credential Offer object used to encourage the Wallet to start an authorization code flow

 <{{examples/issuer_initiated_issuance_request_authz_code.json}}